onlineconf/onlineconf/README.md

 * *Top level elements represent projects.
 Every project has its own chroot.* `/onlineconf/module` contains case of symlinks pointing for every project to its own `/onlineconf/chroot/${projectname}`.
 Every `/onlineconf/chroot/${projectname}/TREE/${projectname}` is a symlink pointing to `/${projectname}`.
 This way each project has its own configuration while paths to parameters on managed servers and in the configuration tree are the same.

 * *Separate infrastructure.* Parameters supposed to be managed by system administrators (addresses of databases and services, credentials, tokens an so on) are stored separately in `/infrastructure` hierarchy.
 This hierarchy is allowed to be read and written by system administrators only, is not used directly anywhere, only through symlinks in appropriate places in a logical hierarchy of projects.

+## BotAPI

+Besides the client-server API which is used by the UI OnlineConf has the server-server API which can be used by various scripts and daemons to perform user-specific operations.

+BotAPI requires the basic authentication which is configured using `/onlineconf/botapi/bot` parameters (see above).

+### GET /notification/

+Returns `limit` notifications starting from the next after `lastID`.
+If there are no notifications and `wait` query parameter is provided then waits for maximum `wait` seconds until a new notification arrives.
+If `limit=0` then the method just returns the current `lastID`.

+Scope `notifications` is required to access this method.